DePaul Law offers CIPLIT®

 As part of DePaul University's collaboration with 1871, Chicago’s prestigious entrepreneurial technology hub, College of Law students have access to programming, special events, workshops, lectures and networking opportunities with industry leaders.
 CIPLIT students can take the course "Entrepreneurship, Innovation & The Law at 1871," taught by Professor Anthony Volini.
 This holistic learning experience allows students to perform legal research connected with 1871 presentations they attend that address the business, technological, and legal issues facing innovators today.

-The DePaul Technology/Intellectual Property Clinic (TIP® Clinic) was one of the first law school clinical programs to provide transactional services exclusively in the areas of patent, trademark and copyright law to clients who could not afford to pay private counsel for these services.
+Created by Professor Barbara Bressler, the DePaul Technology/Intellectual Property Clinic (TIP® Clinic) was one of the first law school clinical programs to provide transactional services exclusively in the areas of patent, trademark and copyright law to clients who could not afford to pay private counsel for these services.
 Dedicated to "Protecting the Creative Works of Creative Minds®," the TIP® Clinic is a natural extension of the College of Law's nationally ranked IP/IT program.
 Click here for more information.

 Intellectual Property Law Society